GeoscienceAustralia/sira/docs/source/ch05_fragility_attribution.rst

 Component Fragility Attribution
 *******************************

-As earthquake induced ground shaking at a facility increases in intensity, the individual components respond and sustain progressively more damage.
+As earthquake induced ground shaking at a location increases in intensity, the individual components respond and sustain progressively more damage.
 Fragility functions are used to define this susceptibility of components to damage by quantifying the likelihood that a level of damage will be